Remember girls, there was a woman who pushed this car to save here child

 There are other cases of people doing remarkable things when they or their children are in danger.

 Mom: 1 – Eight Foot Polar Bear: 0

-Lydia Angyiou, age 41, described as "tiny" by the newspapers was just outside the Youth Center in Ivujivik, Canada.
+Lydia Angyiou, age 41, described as “tiny” by the newspapers was just outside the Youth Center in Ivujivik, Canada.
 It was February 2006.
 Winter as usual up there in the far North.
 Her 7 year old boy was playing hockey with two of his friends, while she was looking after her two other, younger children.
 In one moment a polar bear walked in eying the boys.
-Without thinking twice, she ran towards the bear to protect her kid.
-Lydia and bear exchanged a few kicks and swats and were wrestling on the ground when Siqualuk Ainalik (33) heard the commotion and came out with a .303 caliber rifle.
+Without thinking twice, Lydia ran towards the bear to protect her kid.
+She and bear exchanged a few kicks and swats and were wrestling on the ground when Siqualuk Ainalik (33) heard the commotion and came out with a .303 caliber rifle.
 Seeing Lydia fighting the bear, he fired 3 warning shots into the air.
 The bear, clearly not getting the message yet, looked at Siqualuk and headed towards him.
 Now that Siqualuk had a clear line of fire, he shot the bear 4 times.